aaron-oppong/polyboard-dxf-labels/README.md

 7. Run "*2.
 Options...*" and set your preferences.

 # Labelling Parts
-1. Export PolyBoard project using a DXF Post-Processor of your choice
+1. Export PolyBoard project using a DXF Post-Processor of your choice.
-2. Open the default export folder
+2. Open the default export folder.
 3. Run "*1.
-Labels...*"
+Labels...*".